October 30, 2025

 On September 2, 2025, we published a blog post announcing that the surveillance pattern had ceased after our public exposure.
 Within hours—literally the same day—we had to publish an update: Monitoring Resumed After Exposure.

-What this demonstrates: Active, real-time monitoring of our documentation.
-The moment we announced “surveillance has stopped,” it resumed—proving that institutional actors were reading our analyses and responding immediately.
-This establishes that the traffic spikes we document below are not random fluctuations but deliberate institutional engagement.
+What this demonstrates: Pattern consistent with active, real-time monitoring of our documentation.
+The moment we announced "surveillance has stopped," it resumed—strongly suggesting that institutional actors were reading our analyses and responding immediately.
+This pattern indicates that the traffic spikes we document below are likely not random fluctuations but deliberate institutional engagement.

 The Hanwha Warning and Institutional Response